fibo/graphql-ccxt/README.md

 > wake up bears 🐻 ride bulls 🐂

+## Features

+- Joins together [GraphQL] and [CCXT]: can fetch prices, read balance, open orders, etc. on multiple exchanges at once.
+- No dependencies other than [graphql](https://www.npmjs.com/package/graphql) and [ccxt](https://www.npmjs.com/package/ccxt) (by the way, installed as peer deps).

 ## Credits

-Tons of kudos to creators of [GraphQL](https://graphql.org/) and [CCXT](http://ccxt.trade).
+Tons of kudos to creators of [GraphQL] and [CCXT].
 Coders that designed and implemented both projects are so smart and passionate, they are a great example of the power of _open source_.

 ## Installation